thorgate/django-project-template/README.md

 Best suited for medium-sized and bigger apps that use JavaScript and React for frontend.

-This is the legacy variant that does not use Docker.
+**NB:** this is the **unmaintained** legacy variant that does not use Docker.
+See the master branch for the up-to-date variant that uses Docker.

 ## Features